August Advanced Wet Sanding Training

 Technique, pressure, and cycle time management

-Students will see how proper sanding sets the foundation for efficient, high-level paint correction and final refinement.
+Students will experience firsthand how proper sanding creates the foundation for efficient correction and show-quality results.

 Important Class Disclaimer